Lone Working Sectors

 Task-related risks facing workers such as those on a building site or in maintenance include adverse weather, and working at height or in hazardous environments.

-In these types of environments, the Twig Protector is ideal due to its durability, and the ability to be ordered in the intrinsically safety ATEX version.
+In these types of environments, the Twig Ex is ideal due to its durability, and the ability to be ordered in the intrinsically safety ATEX version.

 Public facing lone workers in the house building industry, such as sales and show home staff, face specific risks too.
 They include slips, trips and falls and road accidents, and social risks associated with dealing with people, such as aggression and abuse.